 Bulkhead deck is the deck up to which the watertight bulkheads are carried.
+In a cargo ship the freeboard deck may be taken as the bulkhead deck.

 2.18.
 Freeboard deck

 Freeboard deck is the deck upon which the freeboard calculation is based.